Rob Moore

 About

-Rob Moore, Ph.D. is an Assistant Professor of Educational Technology at the University of Florida in the School of Teaching and Learning and the director of the IDEATE Lab in the Institute for Advanced Learning Technologies.
+Rob Moore, Ph.D., is an Assistant Professor of Educational Technology at the University of Florida in the School of Teaching and Learning and the director of the Investigating Digital Ecologies to Advance Transformative Education (IDEATE) Research Lab within the Institute for Advanced Learning Technologies (IALT).
+He is a Lastinger Center for Learning affiliate faculty and an Associate Editor of Journal of Computing in Higher Education.

 Affiliations